ryanatkn/cosmicplayground/src/sy/README.md

 - only used styles get bundled, so you can go nuts generating tons of css and the only cost is a little compilation speed
-- flexibility to use whatever patterns and tools a project needs
+- flexibility to use whatever names/patterns/tools a project/developer wants
 - excellent interop with js/ts - abstractions can disappear at runtime, but you can also import script variables and helpers like any other js/ts
 - puts handles directly on the web platform, so you can use css features like custom properties (css vars) and future stuff without needing to update the library
-- utility classes have few of the drawbacks of inline styles and css modules
 - types :frog:
+- utility classes have few of the drawbacks of inline styles and css modules, and they're just one tool in the styling kit
+  (`sy` can style any selectors)
 - compile-time tools are the forever hotness

-## key tradeoffs
+## key tradeoffs :neutral_face:

 - writing styles in js/ts is unfriendly and inaccessible to many css users
-- utility classes make some people wretch, and others simply prefer writing css and classes - `sy` doesn't force them but they seem to be its sweet spot
+- utility classes (e.g. a `block` class that that applies `display: block`) make some people wretch, and others simply prefer writing classes and css - `sy` doesn't force this pattern but they seem to be a sweet spot
 - lacks css conventions and opinions, leaving most work to you and enforcing no standardization across projects, so much of "learning `sy`" may not translate between codebases
+- dynamic styles defined in scripts must currently (always forever?) be marked with a helper function, e.g. `const classes = sy('my dynamic classes')`, but dynamic styles in mark are generally supported, e.g. `class="static {is ? 'dynamic' : 'thisworks'}"`.
+  (I'd appreciate help expanding the supported use cases here)
-- you may not be able to unsee a lack of awesomeness in other solutions
+- you may not be able to unsee a lack of awesomeness in other solutions :sob:

 ## disclaimer